 Paddle Share is a self-serve kayak program that lets participants rent a boat for several hours and paddle to a destination downriver.
-The 2022 season starts in time for Memorial Day on May 28th.
+The 2023 season starts in time for Memorial Day.
 You can reserve a kayak 21 days in advance.
 This means the first day you can make a reservation is May 7, 2022.

 “We are delighted to offer this recreational opportunity to our community this summer.
 Paddle Share is the perfect social distancing activity, offering a close-to-home adventure,” says Katie Nyberg, Executive Director of Mississippi Park Connection, a major partner of the program.